0cjs/8bitdev/src/tmon/README.md

       deposited will start filling memory after the last deposited byte.
   - §`q##`: Deposit data echo/quiet (optional).

-- `.` Hex byte entry.
+- °`.` Hex byte entry.
 The byte at the current address is displayed as two digits `##` and then backspaced over.
 Entering a space will skip to the next address, leaving that value intact in memory.
 Entering one or two digits followed by a space will replace that value in memory.
 Newline terminates entry and, if advance mode is set, updates the deposit start address to the address after the one where you terminated this command.

-- `>` Hex word entry.
+- °`>` Hex word entry.
 Works as `>` but displaying two bytes in big-endian format, though read and written from memory in the machine's endianness.
   I.e., on i8080 or 6502 two consecutive locations containing $CD and $AB will be displayed and entered as `ABCD`.

-- `'` ASCII entry.
-Works as to `>` but the value is displayed as an ASCII character using the same visible print routine as the `E` examine command's ASCII option.
+- °`'` ASCII entry.
+Works as to `>` but the value is displayed as an ASCII character using the same visible print routine as the examine commands' ASCII option.
 Typing a single letter or symbol (including space) immediately enters that value.
-(It is not possible to skip over locations in this mode.)
+Enter Ctrl-N to skip over locations, preserving the previous value.

 - `:` Deposit Intel hex record.
 All data from the colon to the next newline is read as [Intel hex format][intel] and deposited into memory at the